chandu0101/sri/docs/UniversalRouter.md

 ```

 ##### Defining Routes
-Now lets define routes/configs for pages that defined above, use  `MobileRouterConfig` trait for this.
+Now let's define routes/configs for pages defined above.
+We will use  `UniversalRouterConfig` trait for this.

 ```scala
 object config extends UniversalRouterConfig {